department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

-When you choose to file a Supplemental Claim, you're adding new and relevant evidence that supports your case or identifying evidence for VA to locate and consider.
+When you choose to file a Supplemental Claim, you're adding new and relevant evidence that supports your case or you're identifying evidence for VA to locate and consider.
 A reviewer will look at all the evidence and determine whether it changes the decision. <br>
 [Learn how to file a Supplemental Claim](/decision-reviews/supplemental-claim/)